top of page

 Research interests

-I work with partners ranging from local dance and sports organisations to government departments to evaluate programmes and consult on policy.
+My research aims to answer these questions using rigorous, naturalistic experiments and surveys designed with developmental, social, cognitive and evolutionary lenses.
+I work with partners ranging from local dance and sports organisations to government departments to bring behavioural insights, evaluate programmes and consult on policy.

 Brief bio